 I welcome this opportunity to give you my reflections about the complaints my office has dealt with over the past year.
-I hope that you find the information and assessment provided useful when seeking improvements to your Council's services.
+I hope that you find the information and assessment provided useful when seeking improvements to your Council's services and when establishing procedures and working practices in the new authority.